-- Each clinical course syllabus establishes the program minimum competency level necessary to meet performance expectations. - Students must meet or exceed the program expected minimum competency level to pass the course. - Each clinical component of a relevant CAATE Curricular Standard is tracked by recording the student's level of competence on the Clinical Competence Inventory (CCI). - in general, clinical performance expectations as tracked on the CCI are: - By the end of year 1, performance is expected to be assessed as Advanced Beginner or higher. - There may be limited opportunities or other circumstances that prohibit a first-year student from clearly demonstrating Advanced Beginner competence; in this case the standard will carry forward to the next clinical rotation. - By the end of year 2, performance is expected to be assessed as Competent Practice or higher.
+- Each clinical course syllabus establishes the program minimum competency level necessary to meet performance expectations. - Students must meet or exceed the program minimum competency level to pass the course. - Each clinical component of a relevant CAATE Curricular Standard is tracked for each student by recording their level of competence on the Clinical Competence Inventory (CCI). - in general, clinical performance expectations as tracked on the CCI are: - By the end of year 1, relevant standards should be evaluated as Advanced Beginner or higher. - There may be limited opportunities or other circumstances that prohibit a first-year student from clearly demonstrating Advanced Beginner competence; in this case the standard will carry forward to the next clinical rotation. - By the end of year 2, relevant standards should be evaluated as Competent Practice or higher.